ellenbet/survana/README.md

 ``mkdocs serve``

 Note that this is still a work in progress.

-## Use package:
-Until the package is publised on PyPi, feel free to use the repo as is by cloning it, install package after cloning using uv command:

-``uv pip install -e .``

 ## Tests:
 When making changes to repository, test continiously using command: